MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/02-LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

 In this task you will restrict the level of access a user can grant to applications.
 You will also add the functionality for users to request access they are not able to permit themselves.

 1. Log into the Client 1 VM (LON-Sc1) as the **lon-sc1\admin** account.
 The password should be provided by your lab hosting provider.
-2. Open **Microsoft Edge**, select the address bar, navigate to **https://entra.microsoft.com** and log into the Entra ID Portal as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. Open **Microsoft Edge**, select the address bar, navigate to **https://entra.microsoft.com** and log into the Entra ID Portal as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 The admin password should be provided by your lab hosting provider.
-3. On the **Stay signed in?** dialog box, select the **Don’t show this again** checkbox and then select **No**.
+1. If you're asked to setup multifactor authentication, follow the instructions.
-4. You will be asked to setup multifactor authentication, follow the instruction.
+1. On the **Stay signed in?** dialog box, select the **Don’t show this again** checkbox and then select **No**.
-5. Close the password save dialog from the bottom by selecting **Never**, to not save the default global admins credentials in your browser.
+1. Close the password save dialog box by selecting **Not now**, to not save the default global admin's credentials in your browser.
-6. On the left navigation pane, navigate to **Identity** > **Applications** > **Enterprise applications** > **Security** > **Consent and permissions**.
+1. On the left navigation pane, navigate to **Identity** > **Applications** > **Enterprise applications** > **Security** > **Consent and permissions**.
-7. Navigate to **Permission classifications**.
+1. Navigate to **Permission classifications**.
-8. Entra will suggest the most used permissions for **low risk** permissions.
+1. Entra will suggest the most used permissions for **low risk** permissions.
-9. Check all these permissions and select **Yes, add selected permissions** to classify them as **low risk** in your Entra ID tenant.
+1. Check all these permissions and select **Yes, add selected permissions** to classify them as **low risk** in your Entra ID tenant.
-10. Navigate to **User consent settings**.
+1. Navigate to **User consent settings**.
-11. Under **User consent for applications** select the recommended option **Allow user consent for apps from verified publishers, for selected permissions** enabling users to consent the **low impact** permissions you defined in step 8 to apps from verified publishers.
+1. Under **User consent for applications** select the recommended option **Allow user consent for apps from verified publishers, for selected permissions**.
+This enables users to consent for permissions classified as "low impact" (that you previously selected), for apps from verified publishers.
-12. Under **Group owner consent for apps accessing data** select **Do not allow group owner consent**.
-This limits Group owner consent to Users that already have the role eligible or enabled to consent other permissions than the ones defined as **low risk**.
+1. Select **Save**.
-13. Select **Save**.
+1. Navigate to **Admin consent settings** and enable Admin consent requests by selecting **Yes**, to allows users to request admin consent to aps they are unable to content to.
-14. Navigate to **Admin consent settings** and enable Admin consent requests by selecting **Yes**.
+1. Select **+ Add users** to add **Lidia Holloway** and **MOD Administrator** as users that can review admin consent requests.
-15. Select **+ Add users** to add **Lidia Holloway** and **MOD Administrator** as users that can review admin consent requests.
+1. Select **Save** on the **Admin consent settings** window.
-16. Select **Save** on the **Admin consent settings** window.
+1. Keep this browser tab open for the next task.

 You have now configured the application consent settings limiting the access every user can grant to applications.
 Users can still request permission consent to applications and the application admin team can approve of them after evaluating the need and risk for the specific application.

 ### Task 2 - Create an Authentication strength